A Los Angeles County home under construction

 The City of Burbank Building Division — part of the Community Development Department — issues building permits in Burbank.

 Burbank is its own permitting jurisdiction with its own plan check and inspection staff, so projects here are not routed through Los Angeles County or LADBS.
-The licensed firm we co-own files directly with Burbank, carries the permits, and manages plan check and inspections from submittal through final sign-off.
+We file directly with Burbank, pull the permit under our CSLB license, and manage plan check and inspections from submittal through final sign-off.

 The Burbank reality — and how we navigate it